-- sleep problems
+sleep problems

-Ayurvedic practitioners recommend drinking holy basil as tea.
+Ayurvedic practitioners recommend drinking holy basil as tea using the leaves.
 And since it’s caffeine-free, it’s okay and even recommended to drink daily.
 The act of drinking tea can be ritualistic and as calming as yoga.
 It fosters clear thoughts, relaxation, and a sense of well-being.